-Michelle joined the Board of Volunteering Australia in 2013 and was elected as VA Vice-President in May 2015, and with this assumed the role as Chair of VA’s Planning & Strategies Committee.
+Michelle joined the Board of Volunteering Australia in 2013 and was elected President in May 2018.
+Prior to this, Michelle was VA’s Vice-President from May 2015 – May 2018, with the role as Chair of VA’s Planning & Strategies Committee.
 Michelle has been an active contributor to the Board of Volunteering Tasmania for 8 years.
 Michelle is the National Lead – Youth Engagement with Australian Red Cross and has extensive experience in management spanning both the community service and corporate sectors.

 Volunteering and Contact ACT

 Mat was elected chair of Volunteering and Contact ACT in 2015 following two years as the President of Contact Canberra.
 Mat was the executive director of a national engineering firm and had previously worked in technology and general management roles before joining the Public Service where he currently works as a senior executive with the National Disability Insurance Agency.

 He is a Harvard Business School Alumnus, holds a Master of Management, a Bachelor of Computer Science and is a Graduate of the Australian Institute of Company Directors.
 Additional board seats include an engineering firm and a fintech advisory role.
 Mat was appointed to the Board of Volunteering Australia in May 2016.

 The Centre for Volunteering NSW